mbhaskar1/mbhaskar1.github.io/_posts/2021-06-17-learning-simulation-based-games-p1.markdown

 Over the past year, I've developed a strong interest in the research area of Algorithmic Game Theory, specifically areas concerned with computational decision making.
 In learning about topics from this area, I have been working through a very large body of literature.
 Through this series of "Paper Walkthroughs," I hope to deepen my understanding of some papers that interest me and to potentially produce some useful content that can be of help to others.

-In this specific Paper Walkthrough, I will be conducting a very thorough look at the paper ["Learning Equilibria in Simulation Based Games"](http://arxiv.org/abs/1905.13379) by Enrique Areyan Viqueria, Cyrus Cousins, Eli Upfal, and Amy Greenwald [1].
+In this specific Paper Walkthrough, I will be conducting a very thorough look at the paper ["Learning Equilibria of Simulation Based Games"](http://arxiv.org/abs/1905.13379) by Enrique Areyan Viqueria, Cyrus Cousins, Eli Upfal, and Amy Greenwald [1].
 I came across this paper after watching a [talk](https://youtu.be/ppLsrFHQUrM) on the paper by Dr. Greenwald on YouTube.
 I feel the problem it tackles is a very practical one with many important real-world applications, and the work also closely aligns with my own research interests.
 Before I begin discussing the paper, below are some prerequisites that I will assume are met by any reader:

 ### Prerequisites
 - A basic understanding of Game Theory concepts (Normal-form games, pure and mixed strategy sets, regret, Nash equilibriums, ϵ-Nash equilibriums, etc.)